CryptoChem0000/rebalance-dashboard-sui/README-cloud-bots.md

 - Last update time

 To see this info, click on the deployment, then click on the summary box, then expand the `Generate deployment summary` option

+# How to see Logs
+To see the logs of your bot, login to https://08fa.grafana.archway.io/login

+Then click on `Explore`.

+After that, find the button that says `Select label`, and after clicking it, select `app_kubernetes_io_instance` Next to it, there is another button that says `Select value`, click it, and select your bot (by its name).